A pot of kimchi jjigae with ingredients and utensilsA pot of kimchi jjigae with ingredients and utensils

 Today, there are many variations of kimchi jjigae, with different regions and households having their own unique recipes.
 Some popular additions to the dish include tofu, mushrooms, onions, and seafood.
 Additionally, some people prefer to use fresh kimchi instead of leftover kimchi, as it adds a more vibrant and tangy flavor to the stew.
 Despite the variations, kimchi jjigae remains a beloved comfort food in Korean culture, often enjoyed with a bowl of rice and other side dishes.

-See also How to make guacamole from Mexico?
+See also How to make scotch eggs from Scotland?

 Ingredients needed to make kimchi jjigae at home